paultopia/websiterevision2017/src/assets/md/tech.md

 - NLP, especially on legal text.
 I think that there's a lot of hidden structure in legal texts that should make automated reading a lot more prevalent than it currently is.
 Also, very few lawyers also have formal stats training (thanks Stanford political science!) and coding knowledge, so this is kind of low-hanging fruit for me.
 I have several live non-public research projects along these lines, public stuff mostly consists in tools in various states of completion.
 For example...

+    - Frustrated by the effort required of creating decent black and white basic data visualizations for print without chart junk, I eventually wrote and released a small Python library called [Plottyprint](https://github.com/paultopia/plottyprint) to do it.

-    - I have a working and usable but not feature complete [wrapper for the courtlistener api](https://github.com/paultopia/lawpy) to download cases,
+    - I have a working and usable but not feature complete [wrapper for the courtlistener api](https://github.com/paultopia/lawpy) to download cases, trying to get around to adding more legal APIs to it.

-    - a Clojure [text-mining utility library](https://github.com/paultopia/tzara) that does things like tokenization but is in the middle of a delayed refactor (and hence is currently not working),
+    - a Clojure [text-mining utility library](https://github.com/paultopia/tzara) that does things like tokenization but is in the middle of a delayed refactor (and hence is currently not working)...
+I may abandon it.

     - I've released a [micro-library to quickly clean strings for textmining](https://github.com/paultopia/dirtyclean) (mostly devoted to getting rid of things like unicode punctuation).

+    - I've started, but mostly put on the back-burner, [a chrome extension to extract data from web pages and do basic stats/visualizations](https://github.com/paultopia/browser-stats).
+Maybe I'll get back to this soon.

 - Teaching tech and data to non-tech people.

     - In the entire 2014-5 academic year I taught an experimental class called the Policy Lab, in which I gathered a group of law students and guest speakers from industry and the academy (including from really fancy places like IBM and big law firms) to examine the impact of internet-mediated cross-jurisdictional practice, machine learning, computational contracts, and other disruptive legal technologies on access to justice.

     - In the course of doing so, I tried to teach some basic coding to a group of law students, you can see some not-clean notebooks I had them work through [here](https://github.com/paultopia/code-data-lawstudents/blob/master/hack-law.ipynb), and even showed them a basic kind of data science workflow with some key concepts [here](https://github.com/paultopia/code-data-lawstudents/blob/master/crunch-law.ipynb).

     - I've tried to explain probability to law students, e.g. with a [micro-simulation of the Monty Hall problem](http://paul-gowder.com/montyhall/).

+    - And then, of course, there's [Introduction to Quantitative and Computational Legal Reasoning](http://sociologicalgobbledygook.com/), A.K.A.
+Sociological Gobbledygook.

 - Afflicting the comfortable and comforting the afflicted.

     - Right around the 2017 inauguration, I pushed out into the world a [quick monitoring tool](https://github.com/paultopia/minitrue) to tweet out hashes of public web documents and catch them if they change, just in case Trump decides to cook the government books.

     - I'm also working on several game-theory informed proposals to build tools to solve public commitment problems in order to shift power between mass and elite.
-For example, the University of Toronto Law Journal will soon contain a sketch of an idea I have for a nonprofit platform to allow consumers to negotiate in the aggregate to demand changes to form contracts from the likes of cable companies, phone companies, etc.; if there's sufficient interest I may build it.
+My article "[Transformative Legal Technology and the Rule of Law](https://utpjournals.press/doi/abs/10.3138/utlj.2017-0047)" in the University of Toronto Law Journal contains a sketch of an idea I have for a nonprofit platform to allow consumers to negotiate in the aggregate to demand changes to form contracts from the likes of cable companies, phone companies, etc.; if there's sufficient interest I may build it.

     - Taking functionality offered by big complex applications and yanking it out into simple, small commandline unixey things.
 Mostly involving document processing.
 For example,

     - somehow I got 42 github stars on [a thingey to merge a folder of PDFs](https://github.com/paultopia/mergepdfs).
+Somehow that gets the numbers wrong, and it's in Java which has the annoying JVM dependency, so I rewrote it as a self-contained OSX binary [in Swift](https://github.com/paultopia/pdfmerge).

     - I have another [thingey to add page numbers to PDFs](https://github.com/paultopia/batesstamp).

-    - I'm working on [pulling data out of MS Word documents in browser](https://github.com/paultopia/dedocx/tree/master/browser), but that project might go on the backburner.
+    - I'm working on [pulling data out of MS Word documents in browser](https://github.com/paultopia/dedocx/tree/master/browser), but that project is on the backburner.

-- Making routine science and basic statistical tasks a little bit easier, including:

-    - I've released [a micro-library for black-and-white, print-quality basic datavis](https://github.com/paultopia/plottyprint), smoothing out the rough edges of the matplotlib api for workaday stuff like scatterplots for journals.

-    - I've started, but mostly put on the back-burner, [a chrome extension to extract data from web pages and do basic stats/visualizations](https://github.com/paultopia/browser-stats).
-Maybe I'll get back to this soon.

 ## Technologies of choice.